-Design Independence – SRS should include options of design alternatives for the final system; it should not have any implementation details.
+Design Independence – SRS should include options for design alternatives for the final system; it should not have any implementation details.

 Testability – An SRS is said to be testable if it is easier for the testing team to design test plans, test scenarios, and test cases using an SRS.

-Understandable by the customer – An SRS should be written with easy and clear language so that the customer can understand the document.
+Understandable by the customer – An SRS should be written in easy and clear language so that the customer can understand the document.

 How an SRS should be tested?

 The development team will use an SRS as a base for coding.
 The testing team uses SRS to create a test plan, test scenarios, and test cases.
 So, the development and testing team should have a detailed knowledge of each section of an SRS.
 Their understanding of the requirements should be clear so that any discrepancies in the source code and further testing documents can be avoided.